ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 ---

-# 🎉 New Achievement: Player Contoller
+# 🎉 New Achievement: Player Controller

-We now have a `PlayerContoller` that works exactly like our `CharacterController` but implments **Unity's New Input System**
+We now have a `PlayerContoller` that works exactly like our `CharacterController` but implements **Unity's New Input System**

 ```csharp
 using UnityEngine;